-It begins with the expectation that residence hall students will largely remain in their rooms, with exceptions for classes, dining, recreation and wellness, and some other limited exceptions through the end of Step One (approximately 10 days; expected September 28).
 University leaders will determine when to progress the Plan over the following weeks with increasing levels of openness until we reach the final step, which has no restrictions.

 Students will live and learn almost exclusively within residence halls for at least 10 days.
 Do not visit other residence halls, nor businesses or residences off-campus.

 Students will have increased access, including visiting all on-campus locations and the surrounding community.

 There will be a 9pm required return to residence halls ("back home") for approximately two weeks.

 Students will have full access to campus and the surrounding community as they do in Step Two.

 There will be a midnight required return to residence halls ("back home") for approximately two weeks.

 As always, students are expected to wear masks, maintain physical distancing, and avoid large gatherings as they continue to have full access to on- and off-campus locations.
 There are no “back home” time constraints.